 This document gives details about the functions and procedures that are important for the work of ISAE, based on the Constitution of the ISAE (Appendix I).
 The Guidelines evolve by capturing decisions made by the ISAE Council and through feedback from ISAE members, and they encapsulate the corporate memory and provide consistency from one administration to the next.
 The Guidelines exist to increase the transparency of the operating of the ISAE and to assist in the running of the many and different aspects of it.
-In the wording of the Guidelines, we try to find an appropriate balance between long-winded prose and short rule-like lists whilst avoiding heavy, legal phrasing.
+In the wording of the Guidelines, we try to find an appropriate balance between longwinded prose and short rule-like lists whilst avoiding heavy, legal phrasing.

-We acknowledge the efforts in the initial development of these Guidelines of Julie Morrow, Procedural Advisor to the ISAE (2000-2003), who died in 2003.
+We acknowledge the support from Bill Jackson, ISAE's Legal Assessor.
+We also acknowledge the efforts in the initial development of these Guidelines of Julie Morrow, Procedural Advisor to the ISAE (2000-2003), who died in 2003.